 When it comes to a proper detergent, it means that a solution has been prepared that can remove contaminants of any physical or chemical nature from the surface.
 The first man-made detergent is soap, which has been around for centuries.
-With the passage of time and the advancement of technology, a wide range of detergent products with powerful cleaning properties were produced and entered the market.
+With the passing of time and the advancement of technology, a wide range of detergent products with powerful cleaning properties were produced and entered the market.
 What makes the use of a detergent even more prominent is its power in cleaning surfaces.
 These surfaces can include metal and plastic surfaces, wood surfaces, fiberglass or alloys, silver gold, and the like.
 In the continuation of this discussion, we will get acquainted with the types of categories for detergent solutions and their uses.

 What are the Chemicals used in the Detergent Industry?